Josh Baltes

 Josh Baltes (born January 5, 1975) is an American former professional stock car racing driver who has competed in the ARCA Bondo/Mar-Hyde Series from 1996 to 1999.

+Baltes is a former graduate at Ohio State University.

 Motorsports results

 ARCA Bondo/Mar-Hyde Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)